-For further queries and guidance please email firstname.lastname@example.org in the first instance.
+For further queries and guidance please email firstname.lastname@example.org.